Thinking About...

 So what are your unique holiday traditions?

-In step three of having a stress free holiday, we talked aboutball0007 getting some regular exercise every day.
+In step three of having a stress free holiday, we talked about getting some regular exercise every day.
 Just as important is step four, making sure to give yourself some down time, a special time that is just for you to be quiet with yourself.

 So what makes you calm?